ITmail-dk/qmade/README.md

 ## Custom commands after installation
-- "qmade update" Updates Qtile + QMADE and the Python virtual environment,  and some fire properties for sddm.
+- "qmade update" Updates Qtile + QMADE and the Python virtual environment,  and some file properties for sddm.
+- "qmade system-update" Runs a APT Update, Upgrade, Clean, Autoremove + QTILE & QMADE Update + NVIDIA Drivers Update.
+- "qmade system-dist-upgrade" Runs a system-update as a Full Dist Upgrade.
+(Run it after changing the source list)

 ## Information:
 - Window Manager: Qtile (Github From Source)